KhothatsoS/requirement-analysis/README.md

 * Users must be able to search for hotels based on location, dates, and number of guests.
 * The system must check room availability in real time.
-* Users must be able to create and manage bookings including modification and cancellation.
+* Users must be able to create and manage bookings, including modification and cancellation.
 * The system must support secure user registration and login.
 * The platform must generate booking confirmations and send them via email or in-app notifications.
 * Admin users must be able to add, update, or remove hotel listings and room details.